DarwinNE/FidoCadJ/README.md

 in order to see if we can find an intersection between what you can do with the FidoCadJ development strategy.
 The idea is to keep the work a little bit organised and to know who does what.
-Have a peek to section 3.3 of this README file to see what coding style should be applied to the sources.
+Have a peek to section 3.3 of this `README.md` file to see what coding style should be applied to the sources.
 Apart from that, FidoCadJ is GPL v.3 and this means that if you have the mood for, you can download with Git the source files and play *as you want* with them.
 But keep in mind that if you want your contributions be included in the